madeinoz67/ansible-role-stacki-backend/README.md

 stacki-backend
 =========

 Ansible tooling for hosts kicked by [Stacki](http://www.stacki.com/), a dandy little kickstart configurator and bootstrapping appliance for CentOS

+Stacki is a feature-full configurator that presumes cluster-dependence after OS bootstrapping is complete.
+While this is an elegant solution for many, you may need the ping and prompt without these dependencies because you have other tools for OS and app configuration and deployment (e.g., curated package repositories).
+This role expresses the steps I took to decouple the target metal from the cluster.

 Requirements
 ------------